jdwhirley/jdwhirley/README.md

 - 👋 Hi, I’m @jdwhirley
 - 👀 I’m interested in data analysis!
 (Take a look at my demographic data analyzer for some of my work in Python.)
-- 🌱 I’m currently learning SQL, Python, and Tableau
+- 🌱 I currently work with SQL, Python, and Tableau
 - 📫 Check out my LinkedIn: linkedin.com/in/jdwhirley

 <!---